cr0hn/rsm/README.md

 Any user / application with access to the Redis Server can execute any commands.
 Redis allows to disable some commands and restrict some commands for specific users (this feature was added in Redis 6).

-Only these users with the RMS map can execute commands into Redis Server.
+This approach it's oks, but you can improve even more the hardening of your server by using `RSM`.
+Then: Only these users with the RMS map can execute commands into Redis Server.
 Redis server must start with this RSM map (rsm mappers allows you that).

 # Build a RSM map